 LIMITATIONS ON TERMINATION FOR SHARED OCCUPANCY.
 If any coresident is precluded from taking occupancy of the residential unit because of death, illness, injury or incapacity, the Resident Contract shall remain in full force and effect as to the other co-resident(s), at the option of co-resident(s).
 The remaining co-resident(s) shall sign an addendum which changes the terms of the Resident Contract from shared occupancy to single occupancy, if applicable, and which reflects changes in the entrance fee and/or the monthly rate.
 As long as a co-resident continues to occupy any living accommodation within retirement community, the Resident Contract shall not terminate until the death, permanent transfer, discharge or voluntary departure of all co-residents from retirement community.
 TERMINATION BY ACTS.
 Acts may terminate the Resident Contract prior to occupancy due to a change in financial condition or after occupancy for "just cause" (as described below), based on the judgment of Acts by providing resident with at least thirty (30) days written notice.
 If such action is taken by Acts, resident will have a maximum of sixty (60) days from the date of Acts' notice to surrender the residential unit.
 On or before the termination date, resident shall surrender.
 On the date of surrender, resident's obligation to continue monthly rate payments shall cease and resident or resident's designated beneficiary shall be entitled to receive a refund, if any, as provided in Section 14 of the Resident Contract or Section 6 of the 50% Refundable Plan Addendum, whichever is applicable.

-Just cause shall include, but not be limited to, (i) a default in payment (a default in payment occurs when monthly payments are not received in accordance with

-Section 9 of the Resident Contract), (ii) the submission or omission of any material false information in the application documents and process, (iii) the failure of resident to abide by Acts' rules, regulations, policies and procedures, (iv) the breach of any of the other terms of the Resident Contract or addenda to the Resident Contract, or (v) a good faith determination in writing by Acts that continued occupancy by resident creates a serious threat or danger to the life, health, safety or peaceful enjoyment of resident or other residents or persons in retirement community.
-In situations where continued occupancy threatens the life, health, safety or peaceful enjoyment of resident or other residents, only such notice as is reasonably practicable under the circumstances will be provided to resident or resident's legal representative, and termination may be effective immediately.
+Just cause shall include, but not be limited to, (i) a default in payment (a default in payment occurs when monthly payments are not received in accordance with Section 9 of the Resident Contract), (ii) the submission or omission of any material false information in the application documents and process, (iii) the failure of resident to abide by Acts' rules, regulations, policies and procedures, (iv) the breach of any of the other terms of the Resident Contract or addenda to the Resident Contract, or (v) a good faith determination in writing by Acts that continued occupancy by resident creates a serious threat or danger to the life, health, safety or peaceful enjoyment of resident or other residents, only such notice as is reasonably practicable under the circumstances will be provided to resident or resident's legal representative, and termination may be effective immediately.

-In the event the Resident Contract may be terminated contemporaneously with the Addendum for Modified Health Care Plan pursuant to Section 5 of the addendum, Acts, in its discretion, may provide resident with an option to pay a lifecare conversion fee in accordance with Acts' prevailing policy.
+In the event the Resident Contract may be terminated contemporaneously with the Addendum for Modified Health Care Plan pursuant to Section 5 of the addendum, Acts, in its discretion, may provide resident an option to pay a lifecare conversion fee in accordance with Acts' prevailing policy.